-With the exception of the health API, the Sensu API requires authentication using a JWT access token.
-You can generate access tokens and refresh tokens using the authentication API and your Sensu username and password.
+With the exception of the health and metrics APIs, the Sensu API requires authentication using a JWT access token.
+You can generate access tokens and refresh tokens using the [authentication API][11] and your Sensu username and password.

 Basic authentication using the authentication API